 We’ll introduce you to Russia with a sightseeing tour of its capital.
 Start from the Red Square, for a glimpse of the colorful St. Basil Cathedral, an outstanding masterpiece of Russian Orthodox architecture.
 On that same square, you can see Lenin’s mausoleum.
 Continue to the Kremlin, the former residence of Russian Tsars, and today, the office of the President of the Russian Federation.
 Walk in the Cathedral Square and see Tsar Cannon, the Tsar Bell and three Cathedrals dating to the 15-16 centuries.
 We’ll stop by the fabulous Armory Museum, home to a vast array of priceless Imperial Russian Treasures, including royal crowns, luxurious carriages, a great collection of Fabergé eggs and many other artifacts.
 After the Kremlin, we’ll exit out to Alexander Park for the Unknown Soldier Tomb and obelisk to the Romanov dynasty.
 Continue by bus to explore examples of Stalinist Empire-style architecture.

 After breakfast, visit the State Tretyakov Gallery, an art museum and one of the greatest depository of Russian fine art in the world.
-It contains over 180.000 exhibits ranging from the icons of Andrey Rubliov to the masterpieces of the modern art such as Wassily Kandinsky and Kazimir Malevich.
-Continue to Novodevichy cemetery, the most prestigious resting place of Russia’s great writers, poets, composers, artists and politicians.
+It contains over 180.000 exhibits ranging from the icons of Andrey Rubliov to the masterpieces of modern art such as Wassily Kandinsky and Kazimir Malevich.
+Continue to Novodevichy cemetery, the most prestigious resting place of Russia’s great writers, poets, composers, artists, and politicians.
 Among the tombstones, lie, Chekhov, Gogol, Bulgakov, Mayakovsky, Prokofiev, Shostakovich, Khrushchev, Yeltsin, and others.
-After a break, stroll along the famous pedestrian street Arbat, with its variety of handiworks, coffee shops and street artists.
+After a break, stroll along the famous pedestrian street Arbat, with its variety of handiworks, coffee shops, and street artists.

-Optional: In the evening, visit to Bolshoi Theatre to enjoy a ballet or opera performance.
+Optional: In the evening, visit Bolshoi Theatre to enjoy a ballet or opera performance.